DenisLitvin/iOS-Interview/README.md

 **JSON** stands for JavaScript Object Notation; it provides a straightforward, human-readable and portable mechanism for transporting data between two systems.
 Apple supplies the JSONSerialization class to help convert your objects in memory to JSON and vice-versa.

+## What is the difference between LLVM and Clang?
+Clang is the front end of LLVM tool chain ( “clang” C Language Family Frontend for LLVM ).
+Every Compiler has three parts .
+1. Front end ( lexical analysis, parsing )
+2. Optimizer ( Optimizing abstract syntax tree )
+3. Back end ( machine code generation )

+Front end ( Clang ) takes the source code and generates abstract syntax tree ( LLVM IR ).

+### What is Class ?
+A class is meant to define a functionality of an object.
+In this way, a class is like a blueprint of an object.

+### What is Object?
+Entity that representable in code, holds memory address.

+Underlying entity exposes interface and functionality.

+### What is the difference between property and instance variable?
+A property is an instance variable with associated getter and setter methods.
+Property syntax creates all three components implicitly.
+A calculated (readonly) property is a getter method with no underlying instance variable.

+### Explain difference between SDK and Framework ?
+SDK is a more broad set of software development tools.
+This set is used for creation of applications.

+Framework is basically a platform which is used for developing software applications.
+It provides the necessary foundation on which the programs can be developed for a specific platform.
+SDK and Framework complement each other, and SDKs are available for frameworks.

+### What is Downcasting ?
+When we’re casting an object to another type in Objective-C, it’s pretty simple since there’s only one way to do it.
+In Swift, though, there are two ways to cast — one that’s safe and one that’s not .

+* In swift:

+  * as used for upcasting and type casting to bridged type

+  * as? used for safe casting, return nil if failed

+  * as! used to force casting, crash if failed. should only be used when we know the downcast will succeed.

+* In Objc: `(Object *)variable`

 ### What is bitcode ?
 Bitcode refers to to the type of code: “LLVM Bitcode” that is sent to iTunes Connect.
 This allows Apple to use certain calculations to re-optimize apps further (e.g: possibly downsize executable sizes).
 If Apple needs to alter your executable then they can do this without a new build being uploaded.